Provably Cost-Sensitive Adversarial Defense via Randomized Smoothing: Additional Details Experiments Results

-Moreover, We test the performance of our method when the standard deviation parameter of the injected Gaussian noises is $\sigma=0.25$.
-We demonstrate the results in Table \ref{seedwise0.25} and Table \ref{pairwise0.25} respectively for seedwise and pairwise cost matrices.
-The results show that our method consistently outperforms the two baseline randomized smoothing methods and the reweighting method of Cohen-R.
+\shortsection{Results with Varying $\sigma$} We test the performance of our method under fixed $\ell_2$ perturbations with $\epsilon=0.25$ when the standard deviation parameter of the injected Gaussian noises is $\sigma=0.25$.
+We demonstrate the results in Tables~\ref{table:seedwise_pairwise matrix_0.25 cifar-10} and~\ref{table:seedwise_pairwise matrix_0.25 imagenette}.
+The results show that our method consistently outperforms several baseline randomized smoothing methods and their reweighting counterparts.

+\shortsection{Results with Varying $\epsilon$} We test the performance of our method under various $\ell_2$ perturbations with different $\epsilon$ values and fix the standard deviation parameter of the injected Gaussian noise to $\sigma=0.5$, same as in Section~\ref{sec:experiments}.
+The results, shown in Figure~\ref{appendix:certified_curve} for both seedwise and pairwise cost matrices, demonstrate the superiority of our method compared to several baseline randomized smoothing methods and their reweighting counterparts.